vir/yate-extra/docs/httpserver.md

 handled, "404 Not found" error response is produced and client connection is closed.

-Handled __http.serve__ message is used to cinstruct HTTP response.
+Handled __http.serve__ message is used to construct HTTP response.
 Status code is taken from _status_ parameter and response headers are build trom _ohdr*_ parameters.